ray-project/ray/doc/source/data/creating-datasets.rst

 From 🤗 (Hugging Face) Datasets
 -------------------------------

-You can convert 🤗 Datasets into Ray Datasets by using :py:class:`~ray.data.from_huggingface`.
+You can convert 🤗 Datasets into Ray Data by using :py:class:`~ray.data.from_huggingface`.
 This function accesses the underlying Arrow table and converts it into a Ray Dataset directly.